-Fewer Workplace Distractions – Many employees find that being out of the office enables them to focus more effectively on their jobs.
+Fewer workplace distractions: Many employees find that being out of the office enables them to focus more effectively on their jobs.
 Distractions and interruptions are common in a workplace setting, while a controlled home environment often increases an employee's ability to concentrate on a particular task for a longer period of time.

-Boosted Employee Morale – Giving employees the option to work remotely, either on occasion or all the time, may result in higher employee engagement and morale due to factors like:
+Boost in employee morale: Giving employees the option to work remotely, either on occasion or all the time, may result in higher employee engagement and morale due to factors like:

 - Increased opportunities to eat better, exercise, and improve healthy living habits

 - More flexibility in meeting family obligations (picking up kids from school, for example)

 - No more tiring commutes and stress from traffic delays

 Higher engagement and morale leads to more effective employee retention.